Green Dealflow » The Green Dealflow blog » Wind Farm Life Extension in the UK

 For larger projects exceeding 50MW in Scotland, the Section 36 consent process through Scottish Ministers adds another layer of complexity.

-Looking ahead, consent applications might be easier to obtain given that the current UK government is looking at reintroducing the two tier system, removed in 2016, but with a threshold of 100MW.
-At present, all onshore wind projects in England require to apply to the local authority for planning permission.
+Looking ahead, consent applications might be easier to obtain given that the current UK government is looking at reintroducing the two-tier system, removed in 2016, but with a threshold of 100MW.
+At present, all onshore wind projects in England are required to apply to the local authority for planning permission.
 If Labor successfully adopts its draft planning approach, projects above the 100MW threshold will be consented by Ministers through the NSIP regime (Nationally Significant Infrastructure Projects), whereas projects below will be handled by local authorities.

 Technical and operational considerations